Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 This directory contains scripts used to:

-- summarize posterior distributions across taxonomic levels;
+- Summarize posterior distributions across taxonomic levels
-- summarize the processed analysis datasets and urban affinity scores;
+- Summarize the processed analysis datasets and urban affinity scores
-- compare alternative modelling approaches (e.g., original versus revised family-level analyses);
+- Compare alternative modelling approaches (e.g., original versus revised family-level analyses)
-- quantify the strength and direction of estimated relationships;
+- Quantify the strength and direction of estimated relationships
-- visualize fitted Bayesian models and posterior distributions;
+- Visualize fitted Bayesian models and posterior distributions
-- generate manuscript figures and supplementary figures; and
+- Generate manuscript figures and supplementary figures
-- produce summary statistics and intermediate tables used throughout the manuscript.
+- Produce summary statistics and intermediate tables used throughout the manuscript

 ## Inputs